pwdonh/bilingual_networks/data/README.md

 For this paper, we renamed the individual files including the speaker and sentence IDs.
 We also created a phoneme- and word-level alignment using the [Montreal Forced Aligner](https://github.com/MontrealCorpusTools/Montreal-Forced-Aligner).

-These can be downloaded from the following link: [does not exist yet]
+These can be downloaded from the following link: [link will follow in a few days]

 Extract the tarballs in the current directory:
 ```